brenns10/brennan.io/_drafts/whats-an-internet.md

 the multiple access problem is to imagine a small dinner party where everyone is sitting around the table talking.
 In small groups like this, only one person can talk at a time.
-The strategies we use in networks to solve this problem are remarkably similar to strategies people us in these "dinner party" situations.
+The strategies we use in networks to solve this problem are remarkably similar to strategies people use in these "dinner party" situations.

 *   The most obvious rule: if you hear that somebody else is talking, don't start talking!
 In networking, this is called collision avoidance.